arbaaz29/pipeline/readme.md

     <image src="/images/image%2013.png" width="900"/>

-    A misconfigured image had been pushed to GitHub, which resulted in the new image failing.
-Seeing this, the ArgoCD deployed an old working version as a failover and self-healing measure

-    The problematic version was **back_jnks:41**
+    In the following image you can see how ArgoCD implements self-healing measure.
+In this instance, the back image was not configured properly and was not able to work in a k8s environment.
+ArgoCD detected that the new pod images are not healthy which resulted in ArgoCD deploying the last healthy image that was deployed into the k8s environment

     <image src="/images/image%2014.png" width="900"/>

-    This is the result after a properly configured back_jnks image was pushed to docker.
-ArgoCD applied the new manifests as they were healthy and working properly it killed the old container
+    In the following image ArgoCD detects a new version in the manifests and implenets the new image, detecting that the new pods are healthy it automatically deletes the old stable pod from the environment

     <image src="/images/image%2015.png" width="900"/>